huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 4 â€“ Plan belongings, keepsakes, and cleanout
+## Step 4 — Plan belongings, keepsakes, and cleanout

 For most senior moves, the hardest part is not the walls.
 It is what is inside.